tm-LBenson/AWS-Slides/_posts/2024-1-5-section-5-s3-lesson-6.md

 ### Amazon S3 Versioning Overview

 Amazon S3 versioning is a powerful feature that allows you to preserve, retrieve, and restore every version of every object stored in your S3 buckets.
-This capability is crucial for data protection and archival, providing a means to recover from accidental deletions or overwrites.
+This capability is important for data protection and archival, providing a means to recover from accidental deletions or overwrites.
 Here’s a detailed overview of how versioning works in S3 and why it is a recommended practice.

 <!-- pagebreak -->